Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Notation Background

 We call $\mathcal{D}$ and $\mathcal{R}$ the sets of all possible data points, and all possible processing results that can be produced on them, respectively.
 Furthermore, two concrete datasets $D, D' \subseteq \mathcal{D}$ are called neighboring (written $D \sim D'$) if $D$ and $D'$ differentiate exactly in one data point.
-More specifically, they are called neighboring on $d$ (written $D \overset{d}{\sim} D'$) if they differentiate exactly in the data point $d \in \mathcal{D}$.
+More specifically, they are called neighboring on $d$ (written $D \overset{d}{\sim} D'$) if they differ by any but exactly one data point $d \in \mathcal{D}$.

-To refer to $\varepsilon$, we will use the term \emph{privacy budget} when expressing the privacy preference specified before the analysis, and the term \emph{privacy costs} when referring to the proportion of budget being already consumed in a DP-based mechanism.
+To refer to $\varepsilon$, we will use the term \emph{privacy budget} when expressing the privacy preference specified for a (group of) data point(s), and the term \emph{privacy costs} when referring to the proportion of budget being already consumed in a DP-based mechanism.

-All log values in this work are based on the natural logarithm.
+All $log$ values in this work are based on the natural logarithm.
 Furthermore, $\mathbb{P} [\cdot]$ denotes the probability of an event according to an adequate probability measure, and $\mathbb{E} [\cdot]$ outputs the expected value of a given random variable.